 Premium communities are usually better than free Facebook Groups because they are moderated and have no ads.

-Memberships are also a great follow-up or upsell item after customers complete a course.
+Memberships are also a great way to follow up or upsell items after customers complete a course.

 Teachers can offer a preview or a significant discount for students that want to join the community after taking a course.